jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 *Question about something* write when you have question other than bug.

-*Question about something* can be written in the following way:
+*Question about something* can be written in the following way :

 1) Please fill in the title in the form of [QUESTION] content about question.
 Example :
-   - [QUESTION] How to sync repository
+   - [QUESTION] How to sync reposi  -tor
 2) Please add the type of question to the label.
+   - label list :
+     - Documentation
+     - Environment
+     - Feature
+     - etc
-3) Please describe the question in detail.
+4) Please describe the question in detail.
-4) If the question requires information about the environment, write it down.
+5) If the question requires information about the environment, write it down.
-5) Please write down any alternatives you have tried before asking the question.
+6) Please write down any alternatives you have tried before asking the question.
-6) If you have anything else to write about the question, please do.
+7) If you have anything else to write about the question, please do.
-7) If you have any references to the question, please write.
+8) If you have any references to the question, please write.

 #### How to create issue about *Suggest for this project*